mota494/Obsidian_Vault/Docker/Docker.md

 $ docker run --name <NAME> # runs the image with the name specified
 $ docker run --rm # container will auto delete after being stopped
 $ docker run <NAME>:<VERSION> # will run the image in a specific version
+$ docker build -t <IMAGE NAME> . # will build an image based on the Dockerfile
 ```

 ## Tags